RocketChat/EmbeddedChat/packages/react/docs/authentication.md

 }
 ```

-This method is straightforward and does not require additional configuration for the `auth` prop.
-When this flow is active, a modal dialog prompts users for their RocketChat username and password.
+This method is straightforward and requires no additional configuration for the `auth` prop.
+When this flow is active, users are prompted with a modal dialog to input their RocketChat username and password.

-#### 3. OAuth Authentication Flow
+### 3. OAuth Authentication Flow

-To use RocketChat's OAuth authentication, ensure the EmbeddedChat app is installed and configured on your RocketChat server:
+EmbeddedChat also offers OAuth login functionality through OAuth configuration set up in Rocket.Chat.
+This authentication flow can only be utilized if the EmbeddedChat RC app is installed and configured properly on your Rocket.Chat server:

 ```javascript
 auth: {